Foreign Affairs Democrats Tell Trump To Fund WHO, Not Deflect From His Administration’s ‘Mismanaged’ Response

-Democrats from the U.S. House of Representatives Committee on Foreign Affairs have penned a letter to Donald Trump that pressures him to continue funding the World Health Organization (WHO).
+Democrats from the U.S. House of Representatives Committee on Foreign Affairs have penned a letter to Donald Trump to pressure him into continuing to fund the World Health Organization (WHO).
 According to the committee, the president’s decision to halt funding is an attempt to deflect attention from his administration’s failures in its coronavirus response.

-“This policy is profoundly misguided and appears to be an effort to scapegoat the WHO in order to deflect attention from your administration’s mismanaged and politicized response to the pandemic,” the letter reads.
+“This policy is profoundly misguided and appears to be an effort to scapegoat the WHO in order to deflect attention from your administration’s mismanaged and politicized response to the pandemic,” the letter read in part.

-The letter promotes a “comprehensive, global response” to coronavirus and quotes United Nations Secretary-General Antonio Guterres’ assertion that all healthcare systems in the world impact each other.
-The piece also says the WHO plays a “vital role” in public education, international health regulations, and the strengthening of public health systems in terms of the outbreak response.
+The letter promoted a “comprehensive, global response” to coronavirus and quoted United Nations Secretary-General Antonio Guterres’ assertion that all healthcare systems in the world impact each other.
+The piece also said the WHO plays a “vital role” in public education, international health regulations, and the strengthening of public health systems in terms of the outbreak response.

 The U.S. is currently investigating the WHO for its handling of the COVID-19 pandemic.
 In the past, the organization has been accused of spreading misleading information from the Communist Party of China, including initial claims that COVID-19 is not contagious to humans.

-“The organization is not perfect, and we should thoroughly review its early handling of this crisis, particularly its engagement with Chinese authorities, and advocate for appropriate reforms,” the letter reads.
+“The organization is not perfect, and we should thoroughly review its early handling of this crisis, particularly its engagement with Chinese authorities, and advocate for appropriate reforms,” the letter read.

-Despite acknowledging the necessity of an investigation, the letter doubles down on the belief that the Trump administration is deflecting blame from its failures.
+Despite acknowledging the necessity of an investigation, the letter doubled down on the belief the Trump administration is deflecting blame from its failures.

 “But let’s be clear: mistakes made by the WHO do not justify your halt in funding; nor do they excuse the serious failures of your administration in confronting this pandemic.”